Upper South Providence, Providence, Rhode Island

 Upper South Providence is an official neighborhood in the South Side in the city of Providence, Rhode Island.
 It is bound to the north by Interstate 95, the east by the Providence River, to the south by Public Street, and the west by Broad Street.
 Often associated with Lower South Providence directly to its south, Upper South Providence is a distinct neighborhood.

 History

-After the founding of Providence, the area that is today Upper South Providence Between 1754-1868, the neighborhood and areas south were part of the city of Cranston, Rhode Island.
-The area did not witness substantial development until the industrialization of the late 19th century, when it attracted Irish and Jewish immigrants.
+Between 1754-1868, the area that is today Upper South Providence was part of the city of Cranston, Rhode Island.
+The Pine/Friendship street area, in the northern section of South Providence, was the camping ground for Rochambeau's troops in June 1781, prior to the start of their march to Yorktown.